VatsalSy/gruvbox_custom_themes/docs/highest-contrast-version.md

 1. **Pure black editor background** for maximum contrast
 2. **Sidebar differentiation** using #0a0a0a for visual hierarchy
-3. **Removed selection foreground** to allow VSCode/Cursor auto-calculation
+3. **Removed selection foreground** to allow VS Code/Cursor auto-calculation
 4. **Enhanced hover states** for better navigation
 5. **Fixed terminal black** color for ANSI text visibility